ErikRobles/Psycology/README.md

 November 15th 2017
 Added code to remove the extra white space in the content pages.
 Checked IE11 - Opera - Chrome - FireFox.
 All looking the way I want them too.
 Next- PHP for form submission.

+November 17 2017
+Modified PHP and ran tests to see the functionality of the contact form.
+So far so good.
+Need to go live to really test the php.mail file.
+Need to verify receipt of sent data.